 The NMS is the Chairman's central strategy and planning document.
-It translates policy guidance into Joint Force action and assists the Secretary of Defense in providing for the strategic direction of the armed forces by providing guidance regarding plans force employment, posture and future force development.
-It provides the strategic framework for the prioritization of planning, resources allocation, and the distribution of risk.
+It translates policy guidance into Joint Force action and assists the Secretary of Defense in establishing the strategic direction of the armed forces by providing guidance regarding plans, force employment, posture, and future force development.
+It provides the strategic framework for the prioritization of planning, resource allocation, and risk distribution.